maclarel/possumsay/README.md

 # possumsay
 Because who doesn't love talking possums?
+Obviously inspired by the no-longer-maintained `cowsay`, but done as a shell script to remove any `perl` reliance and improve performance... because adorable possums are mission critical.

 # Usage